COURSE TITLE:

 Assignment #3: Read Case Study

-After reading the article “Trauma and Students” found at the end of the manual, write a one to two (1-2) page paper highlighting several key components from the article.
+After reading the article “Trauma and Students” found at the end of the manual (pgs.
+46-49).
+Write a two page paper highlighting several key components from the article.

-Talk with two other people (friends, family, co-workers) and ask them the following questions:
+Talk with two other people and ask them the following questions:

-Write a two (2) page summary of the responses and your thoughts on these answers.
+Write a two (2) page summary of the responses and your thoughts on these questions.

 Assignment #8: Describe An Incident